 You’ve already got everything you need for better negotiating skills.
 It’s just a matter of getting in the right mindset and putting all the pieces together to create a negotiation process that will be a win-win for everyone involved.

-Never fear, I’ve got practical advice you can start using today to create a successful negotiation strategy.
+Never fear; I’ve got practical advice you can use today to create a successful negotiation strategy.

 5 negotiation strategies to create winning outcomes

 “The offer was to my mind slightly, if not insulting, not perhaps reflective of my actual value to the project.
 There was my ‘goodbye moment,’ and then they doubled the offer.
 I was 55, and I had just learned, at a very late date, how to deal on my own behalf.”